 We are building our conference around the TED mission of sharing incredible ideas.
 We want to use this event to showcase Queen's creativity, ingenuity, and innovation while at the same time hosting amazing speakers from around the world.

-The 2017 conference was the 7th annual event held at Queen's.
-In order to make the experience as successful and entertaining as possible, we do need to cover various costs and rely on the support of local organizations, alumni, and major partners to make it happen.
-We believe in bringing together organizations and individuals who want to be change agents, supporting a platform for the transfer of remarkable thinking and ideas at a top Canadian university and city.
+The 2019 conference will be the 9th annual TEDx event held at Queen's University.
+In order to make the experience as successful and entertaining as possible, we need to cover various costs and rely on the generous support of local organizations, alumni, and major partners to make it happen.
+We believe in bringing together organizations and individuals who want to be change agents, supporting a platform for the sharing of remarkable thinking and ideas at a top Canadian university and city.

 To encourage curiosity and engage the imagination.